Dr Miguel A. Duran-Olivencia

 PhD Theoretical Physics, Menéndez Pelayo International University, Spain (advisors: J.F.
 Lutsko and F. Otálora).
 Included placement in Université libre de Bruxelles, Belgium; MS Crystallography and Crystallisation, Menéndez Pelayo International University, Spain; MS Medical Physics, University of Seville, Spain; Lic.
 (5 yrs degree) Physics, University of Seville, Spain.

-I am currently working as a postdoc in the Complex Multiscale Systems group in the Department of Chemical Engineering at Imperial College London, headed by Prof. Serafim Kalliadasis.
+I was a research associate in the Complex Multiscale Systems group in the Department of Chemical Engineering at Imperial College London, headed by Prof. Serafim Kalliadasis.
 My PhD research was on non-classical nucleation theories, being located in both Granada (Spain) and in Brussels (Belgium), supervised by James F. Lutsko and F. Otálora.
 Prior to this I did a Masters degree in Medical Physics (University of Seville) and another one in Crystallography and Crystallization (University of Menéndez-Pelayo).
 To complement my Physics studies, I also completed three years of a separate degree in Mathematics at University of Seville (Spain).

 Thus far my research has been focused on non-equilibrium phenomena.
 Developing mesoscopic models for these kind of processes plays a prominent role when the interest lies on obtaining tractable theoretical expressions to bypass both classical thermodynamics and simulation-based methods.
 In this regard, classical Density Functional Theory (DFT) has been widely used as the perfect balance between both developments.
 This framework enables the consideration of molecular-level detail in the calculations, whilst being computationally tractable, when compared to molecular simulations.
 An extension to the non-equilibrium scenario, dynamical density functional theory (DDFT), has more recently been pursued.